Walid Regragui: Return to Morocco

 On 31 August 2022, Regragui was appointed as the new head coach for the Morocco national team after the dismissal of former head coach Vahid Halilhodžić.
 On 21 September 2022, Regragui coached his first friendly game, which ended in a 1–0 victory against Madagascar.

 In the 2022 FIFA World Cup, he led Morocco to the knockout stage for the first time since 1986, and to the quarter finals after beating Spain on penalties in the round of 16, making Morocco the fourth African nation and the first Arab nation to qualify for this stage in a World Cup competition.
 Regragui himself is the first African manager, and first Arab manager to reach this stage.
 Morocco would later beat favourite Portugal 1–0 and move on to the semi-finals, not only another first for Morocco, but also making them the first African team, and first Arab team to qualify for the semi-finals.
 However, they lost to France in the semi-final 2–0 on 14 December.
 Afterward, they finished in fourth place with a 2–1 loss against Croatia.
 After the World Cup concluded, Regragui was nominated for the 2022 IFFHS World's Best National Coach award.
 He placed third behind World Cup winning coach Lionel Scaloni and runner-up Didier Deschamps.

+Between June 2024 and December 2025, Morocco enjoyed a strong run of form under Regragui, recording a streak of 19 consecutive victories in international matches, one of the longest winning runs for a national team manager.
+During this period, he also led Morocco to qualification for the 2026 FIFA World Cup, becoming the first African nation to secure a place at the tournament.

+At the 2025 Africa Cup of Nations, hosted on home soil, he guided Morocco to the final, where they were awarded a 0–3 win to Senegal after the Senegalese team forfeited in the final.
+On 5 March 2026, he resigned from his role as head coach of the national team.